soasada/kotlin-coroutines-webflux-security/README.md

 we can see that is using the security context to get the Authentication from there but we disabled sessions so there is no Authentication object, we have to authorize from the request that is inside the AuthorizationContext.

+To authorize admins, we check if the role that comes from the token in the request has the same role of the required, `ROLE_ADMIN` in this case.

-To authorize users, we are checking the validity of the JWT that comes in every request (for example, if we need to do a role based authorization this role should come in the JWT and we should check it here too).
+To authorize the rest, we are checking the validity of the JWT that comes in every request.
 The validity for us is:

 1. If the token is expired.
 2. If token was given by us (is signed with our signature).